Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 In the simplest case, a Tcl extension follows the common convention

-where sources are stored in the subdirectories generic
+where sources are stored in the subdirectories generic, win and compat

 (not necessarily all).
 For such an extension, the following serves